 State of Emergency

-Description: Prevents the issuance of any notice to quit or service of the summary process before July 1, 2020, for any reason outlined in CT Gen. Stat. § 47a-23.
+- Description: Prevents the issuance of any notice to quit or service of summary process before August 22, 2020 for any reason outlined in CT Gen. Stat. § 47a-23, with the exception of nonpayment of rent due on or prior to February 29, 2020 or for serious nuisance as defined in CT Gen. Stat. § 21-80 et seq.
 The order provides an automatic 60-day grace period for April rent and a 60-day grace period for May rent upon request.

 - Action: Suspension of the service of all issued executions on evictions and ejectments through July 1, 2020.

 - Scope: The order covers all lease violations.